 The regent of historical real-time strategy for over 20 years, Age of Empires II is a classic encompassing 1,000 years of human history.
 Its multiplayer scene has continued to grow, while its Definitive Edition incarnation gives it an eye-catching remaster.

-As plague rips through 1349 France, the player controls child heroes Amicia and her younger brother Hugo through devastated villages.
-It’s a compelling stealth game, involving rats and a landscape inspired by its developers’ experiences in south west France.
+In A Plague Tale: Innocence, the player controlled child heroes Amicia and her younger brother Hugo through the plague-ridden and devastated villages of 1349 France.
+It’s a compelling stealth game, involving supernatural rats and a landscape inspired by its developers’ experiences in south west France.
+Requiem, launched in 2022, continues the siblings’ journey as they travel south, to the coast and beyond.

 7. Assassin’s Creed Origins